vishwaskalani/PlacementPrep/README.md

 ## Dec 3

-- Got into JP Morgan, may be not my dream company but let us see where we can get from here.
+- Got into JP Morgan, may be not my dream company but let us see where we can get from here , this prep will stay with me :)